AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Will throw if view or colorSpaceName are null or empty.

-   .. py:method:: Config.addViewTransform(self: PyOpenColorIO.Config, viewTransform: OpenColorIO_v2_0rc1::ViewTransform) -> None
+   .. py:method:: Config.addViewTransform(self: PyOpenColorIO.Config, viewTransform: PyOpenColorIO.ViewTransform) -> None
       :module: PyOpenColorIO